ulysses8791/ulysses8791.github.io/484_24S_syllabus.md

 - Penn State Crisis Line (24/7): 877-229-6400
 - PSU Crisis Text Line (24/7): Text LIONS to 741741

-The National Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
+### National **Suicide & Crisis Lifeline: 988**

-- [National Suicide Prevention Lifeline](https://suicidepreventionlifeline.org/): 1-800-273-8255 (free call from any phone in the US)
+There is hope.
+Providing 24/7, free and confidential support to people in suicidal crisis or emotional distress works.
+The Lifeline helps thousands of people overcome crisis situations every day.

-- [Red Nacional de Prevención del Suicidio](https://suicidepreventionlifeline.org/help-yourself/en-espanol/): 1-888-628-9454 (Las llamadas son gratuitas desde cualquier teléfono en los Estados Unidos.)
+Need Support Now?
+If you or someone you know is struggling or in crisis, help is available.
+Call or text 988 or chat [988lifeline.org]().

 ## Academic Integrity